If you have a question that is not answered here, please contact the Open Access team in the Library.

 If the journal that you are publishing in is part of a transformative agreement with a publisher, only the corresponding author is eligible for Open Access.
 If you are not the corresponding author, it is not possible to fund the APC outside the remit of the deal.
 In this case, you should check with the corresponding author to see whether their institution has signed up to the relevant publisher deal.

 You are expected to choose the most open of the creative commons licences for your work.
 This is the CC BY 4.0 version of the licence.
 If you are funded by the UKRI or other external funders, you must choose this version of the licence or you will not be compliant with your funder's policy.
-For papers submitted after 1 April 2022, the UKRI will only permit the CC BY version of the licence to be used.
-Any exceptions will have to be applied for on a case by case basis.
+UKRI requires authors to apply in advance for an exception and this will be considered on a case by case basis.

 You must deposit the author final manuscript of your article into CentAUR as soon as it is accepted for publication in order to comply with the University Open Access Policy, and with the HEFCE policy for Open Access in the REF.